Updated on 2024-06-27 GMT+08:00

 • ECS-C: VPC-C, subnet-C01

 • Security Group: Select a security group based on site requirements.
-In this example, the security group is named sg-demo and uses a general-purpose web server template.
+In this example, the security group sg-demo uses a general-purpose web server template.

 • Private IP addresses: